marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

+= 0.4.7 =
+- remove some code that did not belong...
+- does not show auto-draft-posts in wp3

 = 0.4.6 =
 - could get database error because post_content had no default value
 - removed usage of console.log and one alert. ouch!